Mark Canha Preview, Player Props: Brewers vs. Yankees

 Yankees Pitching Rankings

-- The pitching staff for the Yankees has a collective 9.0 K/9, which ranks 11th in MLB.
+- The pitching staff for the Yankees has a collective nine K/9, which ranks 12th in MLB.

-- The Yankees have the 10th-ranked team ERA among all league pitching staffs (4.01).
+- The Yankees have the 11th-ranked team ERA across all MLB pitching staffs (4.03).

-- His most recent appearance came on Sunday against the Houston Astros, when the right-hander threw five innings, surrendering one earned run while allowing five hits.
+- In his last outing on Tuesday against the Detroit Tigers, the right-hander tossed six innings, giving up one earned run while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.